Have a look at our 2022 Impact Report to see all that we accomplished last year!

 - ASA has worked with regulators in dozens of states to pass product safety protocols based on AHPA guidelines.

-- ASA won important impact legislation to force changes in policy at the California Department of Motor Vehicles and California Highway Patrol, as well as precedent setting cases regarding return of property and federal preemption.
+- In 2005, ASA won important impact legislation to force changes in policy at the California Department of Motor Vehicles and California Highway Patrol, as well as precedent setting cases regarding return of property and federal preemption.

 - After successfully suing the federal government for unreasonable delay in answering our coalition’s nine-year-old rescheduling petition, in 2012 ASA filed an appeal that forced the first evidentiary hearings on the medical benefits of cannabis in federal court since 1994.